 Key questions include: How long have you been buying mineral rights?
 Can you provide references from recent sellers?
 How did you determine your offer price?
 What's your typical timeline to closing?
 Who handles title work and closing costs?
 What fees or deductions come out of the purchase price?
 A professional buyer will answer all of these openly.

 Look beyond just the headline price.
 Consider net proceeds after any fees, the timeline to closing, the buyer's track record of actually closing deals, and the overall professionalism of the process.
-A slightly lower offer from a reputable buyer who can close quickly may be better than a higher offer with uncertainty or from an unproven party.
+A reputable buyer will explain their valuation methodology transparently and give you time to make an informed decision without pressure.

 Direct buyers purchase mineral rights using their own capital to hold in their portfolio.
 They make you an offer and, if accepted, close the transaction themselves.
 Brokers act as intermediaries who market your minerals to potential buyers and earn a commission (typically 5-20%) when a sale closes.
 Direct buyers don't charge commissions, while broker fees come out of your sale proceeds.